truecodersio/learn.truecoders.io/learn/csharp/variables.md

 string aString = "This is a String";
 string aVal = "Can be 123 or @ or # or any other characters!";

-aVal = "Modified string"; // The value of a variable can be changed
+aVal = "Testing val"; // The value of a variable can be changed

 // This below would fail.
 123 is not a string, since it is not surrounded by quotes aVal = 123; // fails